Pike River Recovery Agency: Re-entry efforts

 On 19 April 2018, Little entered the Pike River Mine portal with Pike Family representatives Anna Osborne and Sonya Rockhouse to demonstrate that a safe re-entry was possible.
 He promised that the Coalition Government would re-enter the drift to recover evidence and the remains of loved ones.

 On 21 May 2019, the Pike River Recovery Agency's chief operating officer Dinghy Pattinson led a recovery team which breached the concrete seal to the mine drift.
 The occasion was marked by family members releasing 29 yellow balloons and calling out the names of those who died.
-Re-entry and recovery operations are expected to take several months and will consist of three phases.
-The first team of miners will assess hazards and establish supporting infrastructure.
-A second forensically-focussed mining team will be tasked with collecting evidential material.
-A third team will provide mining services including gas monitoring, communications lines and ventilation bags.
-Once completed, the site is expected to be refurbished and returned to the Department of Conservation by June 2020.
+Re-entry and recovery operations were expected to take several months and would consist of three phases.
+The first team of miners would assess hazards and establish supporting infrastructure.
+A second forensically-focussed mining team were to be tasked with collecting evidential material.
+A third team provided mining services including gas monitoring, communication lines and ventilation bags.
+Once completed, the site was expected to be refurbished and returned to the Department of Conservation by June 2020.

 On 10 June 2020, Minister for Pike Mine Re-entry Little announced that it was "impractical" to expect the remains of the fallen miners to be recovered due to the dangerous conditions.
 Instead, recovery efforts would focus on gathering evidence for the homicide case.
 The cost of the recovery project had risen from NZ$23 million to NZ$35 million, with concerns that the figure could reach NZ$50 million.

-On 17 February 2021, the Pike River Recovery Agency reached the roof fall 2.26 kilometers up the mine's access tunnel, marking the end point of its journey and ending any plans of recovering the bodies of the fallen miners.
+On 17 February 2021, the Pike River Recovery Agency reached the roof fall 2.26 kilometres up the mine's access tunnel, marking the end point of its journey and ending any plans of recovering the bodies of the fallen miners.
 The Agency would now focus on conducting forensic work in the Pit Bottom in Stone area required for the New Zealand Police investigation.

 In early June 2021, 22 of the 29 victims' families filed for a judicial review challenging Minister for Pike Mine Re-entry Little's rejection of a proposal to recover the mine's ventilation fan, which is considered the likely source of the 2010 explosion.
-In response, the Recovery Agency claimed that the proposal underestimated the time and costs involved in recovering the fan, and that there various technical issues involved.
+In response, the Recovery Agency claimed that the proposal underestimated the time and costs involved in recovering the fan, and that there were various technical issues involved.

 On 9 July 2021, a group representing 20 Pike River families blocked the mine access road in an attempt to prevent the Agency from permanently closing the mine.
 A representative of the Pike River families also sought a court injunction to prevent the Pike River mine from being permanently sealed.

 By early March 2022, a total of eight bodies had been found as a result of deep bore drilling operations.
 However, the bodies were unable to be retrieved due to the unstable nature of the former mine.